 Since the State/Tribal grantees differ from the campus grantees in programmatic approaches, specific data collection activities also vary by type of program.
 The following describes the specific data collection activities and data collection instruments to be used across State/Tribal and Campus grantees for the cross-site evaluation and the specific data collection instruments to be used by selected Campus grantees for the Campus Case Studies.
-While most of the data collection instruments described below are revised versions of instruments that have previously received OMB approval (OMB No. 0930-0286 with Expiration Date: May 2010) and are currently in use, the Training Utilization and Preservation- Survey (TUP-S) for State/Tribal grantees and the Training Exit Survey for Campus grantees (TES-C) are proposed as new instruments.
-The addition of these two new data collection activities, the inclusion of the Campus Case studies, and the revised estimate for number trained per site has increased the burden associated with the cross-site evaluation.
+While most of the data collection instruments described below are revised versions of instruments that have previously received OMB approval (OMB No. 0930-0286 with Expiration Date: May 2010) and are currently in use, the

+Training Utilization and Preservation- Survey (TUP-S) for State/Tribal grantees and the Training Exit Survey for Campus grantees (TES-C) are proposed as new instruments.
+The addition of these two new data collection activities, the inclusion of the Campus Case studies, and an overall growth in number of grants for both the State/Tribal and Campus programs has increased the burden associated with the cross-site evaluation.
 A summary table of number of respondents and respondent burden has also been included.